-Fewer than 1,000 Antillean manatees remain in Belize's coastal waters.
+Fewer than 1,000 Greater Caribbean manatees remain in Belize's coastal waters.
 Our chance to save them is now!

 The Antillean manatee is considered globally endangered, and in Belize, is being pressured by watercraft collisions and the increasing threats to the coastal environment.
-The national population is estimated at between 700 and 1,000, but between 2010 and 2019, Belize has seen a marked increase in the number of manatee strandings, with 270 deaths recorded , and an increase in the number of manatee calves in the Manatee Rehabilitation Centre at Wildtracks.
-This rate of loss, linked primarily to tourism watercraft use in the Belize River and Belize City coastal area, is not sustainable.
+The national population is estimated at between 700 and 1,000, but between 2010 and 2024, Belize has seen a marked increase in the number of manatee strandings, with around 40 deaths reported each year in the last four years, and an increase in the number of manatee calves in the Manatee Rehabilitation Centre at Wildtracks.
+This rate of loss, linked primarily to tourism watercraft use in the Belize River and Belize City waters, is not sustainable.
 With the development of new cruise ship terminals in key manatee areas, the threat to the regional viability of this species is increasing.

 30 manatees have entered the Wildtracks Rehabilitation Centre

-Since 2008, Wildtracks has had a high level of success in rearing orphaned manatee calves and achieves one of the highest post-release survival rates for this species.
+Since 2008, Wildtracks has had a high level of success in rearing orphaned manatee calves and achieves one of the highest post-release survival rates for this species, with 100% survival in the first year following release.

 Wildtracks operates the Manatee Rehabilitation Centre under a Memorandum of Understanding with the Belize Fisheries Department.
 It collaborates with other stakeholders as a member of the National Manatee Working Group, an advisory committee to the Fisheries Department.